Traditions of Luck and Superstition Around the World

-St. Patrick’s Day is well-known in many countries as a day of jovial celebration, and its association with the symbol of the shamrock links the holiday to concepts of luck and superstition.
-However, symbols of luck and superstition come in many forms and are derived from many historical and religious events all over the world!
+St. Patrick’s Day is well-known in many countries as a day of jovial celebration.
+Its association with the symbol of the shamrock links the holiday to concepts of luck and superstition.
+However, symbols of luck and superstition come in many forms.
+They are derived from many historical and religious events all over the world!
 Come along with us to discover lucky traditions across the globe!

 Shamrocks and Clovers- Ireland, Western Europe, and the United States

 St. Patrick’s Day’s association with the clover is based on the belief that St. Patrick used shamrocks, which have only 3 leaves, to explain the holy trinity to Irish Pagans.
-Irish Druids carried 4-leaf clovers to ward off evil spirits, as the four leaves represent luck, faith, hope, and love.
-The religious connection to the 3-leaf shamrock and the symbol of protection found in the 4-leaf clover, established these as some of the most recognizable symbols for St. Patrick’s Day, Irish culture, and of course, luck.
-Now, it is extremely popular for western countries to decorate with shamrocks and don the symbol on clothing and accessories during St. Patrick’s Day celebrations!
+Irish Druids carried 4-leaf clovers to ward off evil spirits.
+The four leaves represent luck, faith, hope, and love.
+The 3-leaf shamrock has a strong religious connection, symbolizing the Holy Trinity.
+The 4-leaf clover, on the other hand, is a symbol of protection and good fortune.
+Together, these became some of the most recognizable symbols for St. Patrick’s Day, Irish culture, and luck.
+Now, it is extremely popular for western countries to decorate with shamrocks and don the symbol during St. Patrick’s Day celebrations!

 Maneki-Neko (Beckoning Cat)- Japan

-The Maneki-Neko can be depicted with either the left or right paw raised, sometimes both, with the left paw attracting customers for business and the right attracting money for the home.
-Left paw-raised Beckoning Cats are often displayed in businesses, drawing in patrons therefore boosting the success of a business, while right paw-raised figures may be displayed in homes to usher in good fortune and prosperity.
+The Maneki-Neko can be depicted with either the left or right paw raised, or sometimes both.
+The left paw attracts customers for business, while the right paw attracts money for the home.
+Left paw-raised Beckoning Cats are often displayed in businesses.
+They draw in patrons, boosting the success of a business.
+Right paw-raised figures, on the other hand, may be displayed in homes to usher in good fortune and prosperity.
 The next time you visit your local Japanese businesses, keep an eye out to spot one of these luck-bringing cats!

 The Evil Eye- Europe, Asia, Africa, and Latin America